Featured: The Evelyn - Gold

 If you have gold jewelry that’s lost its luster due to tarnishing, don’t despair!
 Tarnished gold can be restored to some extent through various cleaning methods.
 These methods can effectively remove tarnish, restoring the metal’s original luster and brilliance.
 However, it’s important to note that the degree of restoration may vary depending on factors such as the tarnish's severity, the gold's karat and the specific cleaning method used.

-While cleaning and restoration techniques can significantly improve the appearance of tarnished gold, getting jewelry back to its original state isn’t always possible.
+While these cleaning and restoration techniques can significantly improve the appearance of tarnished gold, getting jewelry back to its original state isn’t always possible.
 Because of this, preventing tarnish is a better option than trying to remove it.
 Preventive care, including proper storage, regular cleaning and avoiding harsh chemicals, remains crucial in maintaining gold jewelry’s long-term beauty and value.

 Fortunately, all of our gold rings are plated in rhodium, meaning you don’t have to worry about your jewelry tarnishing or turning your finger green.
 If you’d like specific directions on how to clean gold-plated jewelry, our helpful blog has all the steps you need.